 So you think you might be buying a house soon?
-You’re in the right place because my Buying a House Checklist will help you get prepared for that big purchase.
+You’re in the right place because our Buying a House Checklist will help you get prepared for that big purchase.

+The first essential task on the checklist for buying a house is getting a good picture of your finances.
 You can check your credit without contacting a lender using resources like freecreditreport.com, which is a great resource.
-The reason I recommend speaking with a lender is because they can give you action items to do that will save you TONS of money in the long run.
+However, it is important to speak to a lender, because they can give you action items to do that will save you TONS of money in the long run.

 For example, lenders extend credit at a certain interest rate in tiers based on your credit score.
 So, if your credit is 679 for example, you may qualify for one rate, but at 680 it might be another rate.
 I’m totally just pulling these numbers out of the air, these are not real numbers, they are just for demonstrating the idea.